 Thursday evening’s Mocktails and Masterpieces event kindled the fire with bursts of creativity.
 With artist Jenny B. facilitating, alumni painted canvas masterpieces that they could take home.
 The alumni mingled and caught up with old friends.
 The familiar warmth of campus ‘ohana surged feelings of nostalgia and fanned their anticipation for Saturday.

+Outside of the Sullivan Family Library, a photo booth captured the memories of friendships and newly made friends.
+There was a ceramic pot sale setup by Fine Arts professor Yukio Ozaki, and the Campus Store offered Chaminade logo items for sale.
 Alumni like Teresa Fujino, MBA ’16 guided activities such as “DIY – Salty Scrubs,” where participants made bath scrubs.
 Kacie Cohen, MSCP ’13 and Darren Iwamoto, MSCP ’98 with Dale Fryxell, grant director of the E Ho‘opili No Na Haumana Project and interim dean of Education, manned the 110-AOK (Acts of Kindness) beading table.

 The crowd echoed excitement when Leopoldino kicked off his shoes to dance the hula.
 From that point on, the event accelerated into high energy as Stacie Ku'ulei, BS '02, MED '10 emceed and entertained throughout the evening.